d-rocham/sofka_blackjack/README.md

 6. The game finishes when:
 	1. The dealer gets a hand whose value is higher than 21. **¨The player wins**.
 	2. The player gets a hand value equal to 21. **The player wins**.
-	3. The dealer has to stay,  in wich case **the winner is whohever has the closes value to 21**.
+	3. The dealer has to stay,  in wich case **the winner is whoever has the closes value to 21**.
 7. To handle the bets:
 	1. If the player wins, he earns is doubled bet + the value of the cards in his hand.
 	2. If the dealer wins, he gets the player's bet.